 This is one book that should be read after watching the film.
-Without visualizing what Jean-Dominique Bauby had gone through after his massive stroke, the reader would not empathize or appreciate enough of Bauby’s effort in ‘writing’ his memoir.
+Without visualizing what Jean-Dominique Bauby had gone through after his massive stroke, the reader simply could not empathize or appreciate enough of Bauby’s effort in ‘writing’ his memoir.

 But in case you missed the theatre screening and are still waiting for the DVD to come out, you may like to read my review of the film by clicking here.